-The Company's Real estate assets accounted for 61% of the Total assets of
+The Company's Real estate assets accounted for 61% of the Total assets of the Company as of December 31, 2020.

 Real estate inventories decreased by ₱358 Million from December 31, 2019 to December 31, 2020, or by 31%, due to the reclassification of the Parent Company's Baguio property to Investment property from Real estate inventories.